hspereboom/WebFileSystem/README.md

 The main package (namespace) is `WFS`; please rebrand at will.
 There are no dependencies outside OOTB Java itself.

-In order for `Zodiaque` to be treated as a valid `java.nio.file.FileSystem`, please copy the following file into your compilation target (jar or dir):
+In order for `Myriapod` to be treated as a valid `java.nio.file.FileSystem`, please copy the following file into your compilation target (jar or dir):
   `META-INF/services/java.nio.file.spi.FileSystemProvider`